SMerrony/dgemua/STATUS.md

 ## Virtual (AOS/VS) Emulator - vsemua

-* Last status update: 17 Apr 2022
+* Last status update: 25 May 2022

 All of the following 32-bit sample programs copied from a physical machine are working...
 * HW.PR - Hello, World!
 (13 May 2021)